NVIDIA/edk2-nvidia/Silicon/NVIDIA/Library/FmpErotLib/CapsuleUpdateServer.md

 ### FMP Lowest Supported Version
 The FMP Lowest Supported Version is a 32-bit unsigned integer that is set to either the value in the PCD PcdFmpDeviceBuildTimeLowestSupportedVersion or the value of the DTB /firmware/uefi node's fmp-lowest-supported-version property, whichever numeric value is larger.
 ### FMP Capsule Image Type ID GUID
 The FMP Capsule Image Type ID GUID is used to uniquely identify the system FW and is reported in the ESRT.
-This GUID is set by the PCD PcdSystemFmpCapsuleImageTypeIdGuid or that value can be overriden by setting the DTB /firmware/uefi node's fmp-image-type-id-guid property to a GUID string with format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.
+This GUID is set by the Kconfig Firmware Management Options menu "Platform ESRT System FW GUID" setting which sets the CONFIG_FMP_SYSTEM_IMAGE_TYPE_ID value used to set the PCD PcdSystemFmpCapsuleImageTypeIdGuid.
+This build-time value can be overriden by setting the DTB /firmware/uefi node's fmp-image-type-id-guid property to a GUID string with format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

-**For Server platforms, the default FMP Capsule Image Type ID GUID should always be replaced with a platform-specific GUID by updating the PCD or overriding it with the DTB property.**
+**For Server platforms, the default FMP Capsule Image Type ID GUID should always be replaced with a platform-specific GUID by updating CONFIG_FMP_SYSTEM_IMAGE_TYPE_ID or overriding it with the DTB property.**